 For me, I recognize the damage to my psyche that this turmoil is doing.
 At times, I’m filled with anxiety, anger, and frustration that is difficult not to display in my demeanor at work, interacting with the guy at the cash register, and even my own family.
 I imagine you’re probably in the same spot.
 You probably try desperately not to let your thoughts drift to what’s going on, but you then rationalize to yourself the importance of what is.
 I mean, we’re talking about the federal government.
 We’re talking about the future of a polarized country.
 We’re talking about the mental health of us all.
 With these rationalizations, it’s too easy to drift right back into the raging torrent that is the national conversation.

 As I sit here writing this, I look out the window to see doves flying around the branches of a giant oak basking in golden hour light.
-I’m almost jealous of them.
+I’m jealous of them.
 Their lives haven’t been affected at all by the pandemic and the election.
-They merely flutter from limb doing dove things until the night comes and I can’t see them anymore.
-Though they’re gone from my view, they leave an important lesson.
+They merely flutter from branch to branch doing what doves do until the night comes consumes them in darkness.
+Though they’re gone from my view, they an important lesson remains.
 They show us that something is at least still thriving.
-They show us to concern ourselves with keeping ourselves to what we can control.
+They show us to concern ourselves in keeping to what we can control.

 At the end of the day, it’s really hard not to let negative emotions in.
-It can even feel good.
+It even feels good to indulge them at times.
 Especially in a year where so much feels wrong.
 We’re almost through.

 However, we should remind ourselves of the dove in the oak.
 Concern yourself more with what you can control, and peace will follow.